 George Wells Parker (1882-1931) was an important voice for Black pride, self-determination and Afrocentrism in North Omaha in a period when the Near North Side was extremely segregated, Omaha was extremely racist and the city plainly didn’t want to change.

-He died at age 49, and is buried in Forest Lawn Cemetery.
+George Wells Parker died at age 49, and is buried in Forest Lawn Cemetery.
+In 2019, the City of Omaha dedicated Parker Street in North Omaha to his legacy.

 You Might Like…